finbourne/lusid-sdk-java-preview/sdk/docs/TaxRuleSetsApi.md

 [EXPERIMENTAL] UpdateTaxRuleSet: Update a tax rule set.

 Updates the tax rule set definition at the given effective time.
+The changes will take place from this effective time until the next effective time that the rule has been updated at.
+For example, consider a rule that has been created or updated effective at the first day of the coming month.
+An upsert effective from the current day will only change the definition until that day.
+An additional upsert at the same time (first day of the month) is required if the newly-updated definition is to supersede the future definition.
 The user must be entitled to read any properties specified in each rule.

 ### Example
 ```java